No Net Loss

 Translocation chicks are fed and measured daily while in our care.
 Their growth curves are compared to wild chicks of their species and our goal is to match or exceed the growth rates of wild chicks.

 The ultimate measure of success for chick care is whether a chick "fledges" or leaves the nest.
 Fledging success rates for wild colonies in other predator free areas are our benchmark for success.
 For example, in Laysan Albatross chicks, wild fledging rates are about 75%.
-Our target is to meet or exceed that, and during our three years of translocating Laysan Albatrosses, our average fledging rate was 92%.
-Our average fledging rate for Tristrams Storm-petrels and Bonin Petrels is 100%, and is 90%.
+Our target is to meet or exceed that.

 Adults breeding at the colony

 This outcome is our true measure of overall project success- whether wild adults are breeding at the site and starting a new colony.
 We band all translocation chicks so that we can determine who the individuals are that are returning and can distinguish them from wild birds who may have started breeding as a result of social attraction.
-The first of the Laysan Albatross chicks from 2015 have started returning to the site as adults which is a major milestone.
-However, because they don't breed until they are close to right years old, and our oldest chicks are only three, we are still several years away from having the translocated chicks begin breeding.
-We expect it will happen soon once all our previous translocation chicks reach sexual maturity based on results from translocations done in other locations.
+The first of our translocated chicks from 2015-2020 have started returning to the site as adults which is a major milestone.
+Partnerships have formed, eggs laid and second-generation chicks fledged.
+Below we have listed the returnees, number of nests and even second-generation fledglings up til 2022.

 Habitat